AshkanArabim/news-briefer/README.md

 (**regardless of the source language**) on demand as a 5-6 minute audio briefing.

+## Security
+**DON'T PUT ANY SENSITIVE INFO ON THE WEBSITE!!!** This project is by no means made by professionals.
+There could be massive, MASSIVE security vulnerabilities.

+Nothing is stopping you from using a bogus email address for the account, if that makes you more comfortable.

 ## Roadmap
 - [ ] public hosting
+- [ ] streams -
+  - [ ] play immediately as the news is summarized
+  - [ ] print the text as the summary is generated (in case audio is unclear)
 - [ ] audio controls
   - [ ] audio progress bar (for rewind / skip)
   - [ ] audio download button